KeitaASHIDA/KeitaASHIDA.github.io/index.md

   I mainly performed a computer simulation of odor diffusion in this paper.

 ### Emplyoment
-2019 Oct. - Universal Biology Institute, Graduate School of Science, The University of Tokyo.
+2019 Oct. - 2021 Aug.
+Universal Biology Institute, Graduate School of Science, The University of Tokyo.

 ### Education
 2016 Sep. - 2019 Sep.
 Ph.
 D at Keio University